pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       namespace specified in the --namespace option, or otherwise the default namespace of the connection.

+      The --local-only, --include-qualifiers, --include-classorigin, and
+      --propertylist options determine which parts are included in the retrieved instance.

       In the output, the instance will formatted as defined by the --output- format general option.